zubair-irshad/deep_learning/1-vanilla_neural_net_and_ConvNet/README.md

----
-layout:     page
-title:      Homework 1, Question 8
-permalink:  /Z3o9P26CwTPZZMDXyWYDj3/hw1-q8/
----

-# [CS 7643 Deep Learning - Homework 1][5]
+# [CS 7643 Deep Learning - Section 1][5]

-In this homework, we will learn how to implement backpropagation (or backprop) for “vanilla” neural networks (or Multi-Layer Perceptrons) and ConvNets.
+In this section, we will learn how to implement backpropagation (or backprop) for “vanilla” neural networks (or Multi-Layer Perceptrons) and ConvNets.
 You will begin by writing the forward and backward passes for different types of layers (including convolution and pooling),